-Notice Of Special Meeting Of Shareholders To Be Held On [•], 2017
+Notice Of Special Meeting Of Shareholders To Be Held On Monday, October 23, 2017

-A special meeting of shareholders of Four Oaks Fincorp, Inc. will be held on [•], 2017, at [•] a.m., at [•] for the following purposes:
+A special meeting of shareholders of Four Oaks Fincorp, Inc. will be held on Monday, October 23, 2017, at 9:30 a.m., at the Training Center of Four Oaks Fincorp, Inc.'s principal offices, 5987 U.S. 301 South, Four Oaks, North Carolina 27524 for the following purposes:

-- 1. To consider and vote on the Agreement and Plan of Merger, under which Four Oaks Fincorp, Inc. ("Four Oaks") will merge with and into United Community Banks, Inc. ("United"), as more particularly described in the accompanying materials; - To cast a non-binding advisory vote to approve the compensation that certain executive officers of Four Oaks will receive under existing agreements or arrangements with Four Oaks in connection with the merger; and - To consider and vote upon a proposal to approve the adjournment or postponement of the special meeting, if necessary or appropriate, including to solicit additional proxies to approve the merger agreement.
+- To consider and vote on the Agreement and Plan of Merger, under which Four Oaks Fincorp, Inc. ("Four Oaks") will merge with and into United Community Banks, Inc. ("United"), as more particularly described in the accompanying materials; - To cast a non-binding advisory vote to approve the compensation that certain executive officers of Four Oaks will receive under existing agreements or arrangements with Four Oaks in connection with the merger; and - To consider and vote upon a proposal to approve the adjournment or postponement of the special meeting, if necessary or appropriate, including to solicit additional proxies to approve the merger agreement.